 Few breeds have such diverse ancestors as Australian cattle dogs.
 Stockmen in the country needed reliable canine herders who could handle thousands of animals spread across acres of expansive western grasslands and spent considerable time breeding just the right animal for the job.

-Integrated breeding continued when two brothers, Jack and Harry Bagust, decided some Dalmatian traits would help Hall’s heelers be more affectionate with humans, and the black-and-tan Kelpie improved their working abilities.
-Now, as a testament to their Dalmatian ancestry, most Australian cattle dog puppies are born white, and develop their distinctive patterns and colors as they mature.
+According to the Australian Cattle Dog Club of America, integrated breeding continued when two brothers, Jack and Harry Bagust, decided some dalmatian traits would help Hall's heelers be more affectionate with humans, and the black-and-tan Kelpie improved their working abilities.
+Now, as a testament to their dalmatian ancestry, most Australian cattle dog puppies are born white, and develop their distinctive patterns and colors as they mature.
 After continued breeding refinements in the 20th century, the American Kennel Club recognized the Australian cattle dog was a pure breed in 1980.